A good garden may have some weeds. ~Thomas Fuller

 Weeds are flowers too, once you get to know them.

-In this installment, I explored the weeds that may need tending before you can bloom.
+In this installment, we explored the weeds that may need tending before we can bloom.

-Recent media fixation on The Secret has rendered any discussion of hardship practically taboo.
-The “law” of attraction decrees if life doesn’t go the way you want, you must not have visualized correctly, believed hard enough, or unconditionally aligned yourself with the universe.
+Recent media fixation on The Secret makes any discussion of hardship taboo.
+The “law” of attraction decrees if life doesn’t go your way, you must not have visualized correctly, believed hard enough, or unconditionally aligned yourself with the universe.

 What kind of law tells victims of rape, war, poverty, and other tragedies that they authored their own misfortune?

 If youth has left scars, being told to “move on” or “get over it” is just as insulting.You may never get over it, but the world needs your special gift.
-I believe that each person has one thing they must do that no one else can.
+Each person has one thing they must do that no one else can.